1dv022/examination-3/README.md

 The following three applications should at least be included in the desktop application:

-* A memory-game
+* A memory-game.
-* A chat connected to a central chat channel using websockets
+* A chat connected to a central chat channel using websockets.
-* One, by you, designed and decided application
+* One, by you, designed and decided application.

 ### Non functional requirements PWD

-* The application shall be visually appealing
+* The application shall be visually appealing.
-* The code shall be organized in appropriate modules
+* The code shall be organized in appropriate modules.

 ## The memory game application